 Consistent with the urgency felt by all families impacted by this disease, the A-TCP's current focus is on funding innovative research strategies that look at A-T in new ways and that include a clear "yes" or "no" answer to the hypotheses rather than merely defining a mechanism.
 Highest priority is given to projects that, while drawing on basic discoveries, include creative strategies for suggesting and evaluating specific disease-modifying and symptomatic interventions.

 A Letter of Intent is required prior to submission of a full-length proposal.
-This letter should be submitted at least one month prior to the grant submission deadline; that is, no later than February 1 for the March 1 application deadline and no later than August 1 for the September 1 application deadline
+This letter should be submitted at least two months prior to the grant submission deadline; that is, no later than JANUARY 1 for the March 1 application deadline and no later than JULY 1 for the September 1 application deadline.